bilelmsekni/OpenStack-Folsom-Install-guide/Sand-box-your-VMs.rst

       .. image:: https://raw.github.com/cloud-rack/cloud-rack-docs/master/ScreenShots/2.%20Setup%20VM/Control%20Node/7-%20Bridge%20Connection.png

-      Note: Internet is avaliable to bridged connected VM's directly so no need to setup a seperate NIC for internet.
+      Note: Internet is available to bridged connected VM's directly so no need to setup a seperate NIC for internet.
     For **Host Only Connections** set up three NIC cards as per the given diagram. eth0 - OpenStack Management Network - 100.10.10.51 (IP addresses are not allocated now)